tooltwist/formservice.io/src/v2/api/index.md

 //     ]
 // }
 ```
-Avoid using this shortcut excessively or when not needed, as there is an overhead to selecting from related datbase tables.
+Avoid using this shortcut excessively or when not needed, as there is an overhead to selecting from related database tables.

 #### REST equivalent